neolution-ch/Neolution.ReleaseProcessTest.Test3/README.md

 5.  **Run the Release Workflow from the Hotfix Branch.**
     *   Go to the "Actions" tab and select the "Create Branch Release" workflow.
     *   **Crucially, use the "Branch" dropdown to select your `hotfix/v1.2.3` branch.**
     *   For the inputs, set the `type` to `stable`.
-The version will be automatically parsed from the branch name.
+The version will be automatically calculated from the latest Git tag in the branch history.

 6.  **Merge the Hotfix Back into `main`.** This is a critical final step to ensure the fix is not lost in future releases.
     *   Since `main` is protected, create a pull request (PR) from the `hotfix/v1.2.3` branch to `main` and merge it through the GitHub UI.